datatrails/datatrails-samples/archivist_samples/wipp/README.md

 drum.read("assets/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx")
 ```

-If you do not know the RKVST Asset Identity then you can load data based on any unique set of attributes using `Wipp.read_by_signature()`:
+If you do not know the DataTrails Asset Identity then you can load data based on any unique set of attributes using `Wipp.read_by_signature()`:

 ```python
 # Assume Archivist connection already initialized in `arch`